barrettotte/IBMi-Book/docs/core/ibmi/os.md

 ## Subsystems
-A subsystem is a segmented enivironment with its own resource pool and workflow.
+A subsystem is a segmented environment with its own resource pool and workflow.
 All jobs are run within a specified subsystem.
 There are more subsystems than these, but here are some basics:
 * QBATCH - Subsystem for batch jobs